Trying to keep animals out of your garden can sometimes be easier said than done.

 So which works better, liquid or granules?

 To be honest, I have no idea.
 They both seem to work fairly well at deterring animals away from the garden.
 Just don’t expect miracles to happen has no animal repellent is 100% effective.
-I’d recommend for you to use both liquid and granular animal repellent so that you get the benefits from both.
+I’d recommend you use both liquid and granular animal repellent so that you get the benefits from both.

 While liquid animal repellent works through smell, taste, and touch, granular animal repellent only works once the animal actually eats it.
 Only then will they realize the granules taste bad and make them feel sick.
 Once they realize this they’ll never want to go near your garden again.